appany/helm-oci-chart-releaser/README.md

 # 💥 Helm OCI Chart Releaser 💥

-🚀 Push Helm Charts to OCI-based registries! 🚀
+🚀 Push Helm Charts to OCI-based (Docker) registries! 🚀

 💡 Store **Helm Charts** with your **Docker images**.
 No more need to host Helm repositories ♿